Ankitjha2202/object_detection_services/README.md

 3. **Inference**
    - Performed inference using the trained model on test images.
-   - Saved results as annotated images and JSON files with bounding box details.
+   - Saved results as annotated images and bounding box coordinates and rotated angle details.

 4. **Flask API**
-   - Built an API to handle image uploads and run the YOLOv8 model for real-time inference.
+   - Built APIs to handle image uploads and run the YOLOv8 model for real-time inference.

 ---